 Vegetables are good for you – fact.
-Is shoving them into a machine to extract only their inner juices good for you?
+But is vegetable juicing, where you shove vegetables into a machine to extract only their inner juices, good for you?
 Allow me to give you my perspective.

 Whole vegetables, and fruits for that matter, are rich in vitamins and minerals, water, and fiber.
 They have been shown to be preventative against a multitude of diseases including heart disease, diabetes, and cancer.
 It’s no wonder us dietitian’s are permanently trying to literally shove them down your throats!
 There are two separate ideas here though, (1) consuming whole vegetables, and (2) drinking vegetable juices.

 Let’s Talk About “the Stuff”

 I previously mentioned that vegetables are rich in vitamins and minerals, and in fiber (A.K.A. “the stuff”).
 The major difference when it comes to eating whole vegetable versus vegetable juicing, is that you get the benefit of the fiber found mostly in their skins and/or in any seeds.
 Fiber is essential for gut motility and function, and provides the food for your healthy gut bacteria.
 This is why previously dietitians were ranting about choosing brown bread instead of white bread (whilst we should have been telling you to skip it entirely).
 We want you to get enough fiber.
 When you extract the juice from the vegetable and discard “the stuff” leftover, you are losing out on the fiber.

 Final thoughts: Yes, you can get the fiber from other food sources and from eating more whole vegetables on top of your vegetable juice.
 Just be aware that you need “the stuff” in your diet, regardless of whether you are juicing or not.

 Giving Your Liver, Kidneys and Digestive System a Break